As Trump derides Dems for using DACA, a battle for Hispanic votes reignites

 The fate of an estimated 700,000 illegal immigrants from Mexico and elsewhere around the world is quickly growing from a largely Washington policy debate into a politically charged 2018 election matter, with President Trump now saying Democrats are merely using efforts to protect such immigrants from deportation as a “campaign issue.”

-Washington lawmakers have tried for years to fix the country’s immigration system and reach consensus on what to do with the tens of thousands of immigrants brought illegally to the United States by their parents -- the so-called DREAMers.
+Washington lawmakers have tried for years to fix the country’s immigration system and agree on what to do with the tens of thousands of immigrants brought illegally to the United States by their parents and known as "DREAMers."

-But the debate has intensified since last fall, when Trump announced that by March 5 he would end the Obama-era Deferred Action for Childhood Arrival, or DACA, program, which has allowed them to work in the U.S. and avoid immediate deportation.
+But the debate has intensified since last fall, when Trump announced that by March 5 he would end the Obama-era Deferred Action for Childhood Arrivals, or DACA, program, which has allowed the DREAMers to work in the U.S. and avoid immediate deportation.

-The bipartisan wrangling over what to do next led to in a three-day government shutdown last month and played a role in this week’s overnight shutdown.
+The bipartisan wrangling over what to do next led to a three-day government shutdown last month and played a role in this week’s overnight shutdown.

 “Republicans want to fix DACA far more than the Democrats do,” Trump tweeted Saturday.
 “The Dems had all three branches of government back in 2008-2011, and they decided not to do anything about DACA.
 They only want to use it as a campaign issue.
 Vote Republican!”

-Top congressional Democratic like House Minority Leader Nancy Pelosi of California and Senate Minority Leader Chuck Schumer of New York have disagreed with such comments.
+Top congressional Democratic like House Minority Leader Nancy Pelosi, of California, and Senate Minority Leader Chuck Schumer, of New York, have disagreed with such comments.

-But at least some rank-and-file Democrats have quietly raised similar arguments, while liberal-minded political groups have openly criticized the leaders for not doing enough to get immigration reforms in exchange for their support of spending bills to keep the government running.
+But at least some rank-and-file Democrats have quietly raised similar arguments, while liberal-minded political groups have openly criticized the leaders for not doing enough recently to get immigration reforms in exchange for their support of spending bills to keep the government running.

 "What are they thinking?
 They're giving up their leverage," Angel Padilla, policy director for the liberal group Indivisible, asked between the first and second shutdown.